 If I assign the VDC manually, the Foreman gui tells me, that its partially subscribed, but not reported by anyone.

 We will do a rollback to version 3.8.1 again, because all date were shown as invalid instead of the real date.

-#9 Updated by Ludwig Bayerlein 6 months ago
+#9 Updated by Ludwig Bayerlein over 1 year ago

 I have got an update and there are no good news for debugging purposes.

 We did a migration on our infrastructure and changed the ESXi hypervisors.
 The old ones run out of support and has been replaced by new ones.
 Now after this migration, the virt-who configuration works again and resolves near 100% of all hosts.
 Except of two unimportant virtual machines, every other has the correct match to its hypervisor and vice verca.
 I really don't know what happened, but we cannot debug it any more, except of the two non working machines.